-Date payment is needed: (a minimum of 3 days is needed to process payment) 04/01/2014 Make payment to: Pueblo County Treasurer Indicate Remit vendor number or Employee's ID number for employee reimbursements if known: 999004078 Vendor's remit address: You must provide the it.il mailing address with the city, state and zip code 215 W 10 th Street Pueblo, CO 81003 Amount of payment: \$2346.01 Reason for payment: (This information will print on the check) Payment and the grades at will be a contact of except in the payment of the Southern Delivery System 2013 PILT Payment per 1041 Regulations PLEASE DO NOT MAIL CHECK, CALL CLARA LUCERO @ 88685 FOR CHECK PICK UP.
+Date payment is needed: (a minimum of 3 days is needed to process payment) 04/01/2014 Make payment to: Pueblo County Treasurer Indicate Remit vendor number or Employee's ID number for employee reimbursements if known: 999004078 Vendor's remit address: You must provide the ital mailing address with the city, state and zip code 215 W 10 th Street Pueblo, CO 81003 Amount of payment: \$2346.01 Reason for payment: (This information will print on the check) Payment and the grades at will be a constant of except the description of a registration farm, the properties of commentation is a registration farm, the most of payments of the check of Southern Delivery System 2013 PILT Payment per 1041 Regulations PLEASE DO NOT MAIL CHECK, CALL CLARA LUCERO @ 88685 FOR CHECK PICK UP.
 Please email copy of check to: Email Address to send check copy to: Real Estate Transaction?
 Yes No x Real Estate contact: Phone Number: Do you have an attachment you want sent with the check?
 (Include attachment with this form) Yes No x Requested by: Phone number: Liz Baston Ext.
 88539 Approval Signature: AND Name Printed: Your supervisor or manager's name and their eignature.
 Approver must be set up for signature authority in RMS.
-Manager meeds to call URS x 84357 to eet up authorization.
+Manager meads to call URS x 84357 to est up authorization.
 Approved Signature Keith Rilley Print Name Date Approved: 3/27/14 Debit G/L Account Number: A minimum 19-digit number or a 30-digit number if Account number 107000 to used 0100-305180-603000-0080 Essemple: D00-00000-00000-seed [bg0 question marks allowed] - Also include the Adbelly and Account Category number when Account number 197000 is used.
 Example: D00-000000-107880-0000-00000-00000 This is optional.
 Please provide only if organise must be recorded on an open work order in RMS